threefoldfoundation/info_threefold_pub/wiki/tokens/tokenomics.md

 2. Memory Capacity (RAM)
 3. Storage Capacity (SSD/HDD)

-Learn more about the farming rewards [here](farming_reward).
+Learn more about the Farming Rewards [here](farming_reward).

-Tokens are burned as result of utilization which leads to nr of tokens to be limited.
+Tokens are burned as result of utilization which leads to the number of tokens being limited.

-## Proof of Utilization
+## Proof-of-Utilization

 see [Utilization Token Flow](proof_of_utilization)